keir-l/LibProxy/README.md

 - Signs in to the Warwick Library page automatically
 - Runs  locally - No data is ever sent or stored

-To install simply visit the Chrome App store here - https://chrome.google.com/webstore/detail/libproxy/khffjhbjfempadhkimnghamggjmdlkfd

-To manually install, clone this git into a folder, navigate to chrome://extensions, select 'Load Unpacked Extension' and choose the folder you just downloaded.
+For chrome users visit the WebStore - https://chrome.google.com/webstore/detail/libproxy/khffjhbjfempadhkimnghamggjmdlkfd To manually install, clone this git into a folder, navigate to chrome://extensions, select 'Load Unpacked Extension' and choose the folder you just downloaded.

+For firefox head to
+To manually install